CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 Wherever there are something for you to do I will add the flag **Action:**.
 This will indicate to you that you should do the action described in the instruction.

+During the workshop please take extra care to make sure you have the right path according to the instructions.
+There are a lot of similarly named files and folders, and you will need to be careful to not mix them up.

 ## Working Folder